apaladines-techconsulting/Interview_Questions/README.md

 ## Swift vs Objective-C:
+Was developed from C and C++

 `Swift` is a modern and expressive language with strong typing `(variables can be explicitly declared)` and Type Inference where swift's compiler can infer the data type of a variable based on its initial value.
 Error handling and optionals to enhance code reliability.
 ARC (Automatic Reference Counting) meaning automatic memory management.
 `Objective-C` is an established, dynamic language that integrates well with C. It offers powerful runtime features and is suitable for legacy projects.
 It can also be gradually adopted in Swift projects.

+OOPS on C and CPP

+###### Objc:
+- Everything is classes, theres no structs
+- protocols
+- category
+- Enum -> But used with Int only

+- Reference Type
+    - NSString
+    - NSArray
+    - NSDictionary

+NSNameSpace

+##### Swift:
+* TypeSafety -> `var name = 10, true` We cannot assign different types to the same variable.

+* TypeInference -> `var name = "ABC"`

+- Optionals
+- Structs
+- Generics
+- Closures
+- Higher Oreder Funcions (map, filter, sort)
+- Extensions

+- Value Types:
+    - Array
+    - String
+    - Dictionary

+- Objects can be null
+- Objects can be nil

 ## Struct vs Classes:
 `Structs` are value type, meaning they can be copied and passed arround the code.
 Modifications in a copy don't affect the original.
 They do not support iheritance and are suitable for simple data models.